AFLplusplus/cov-analysis/README.md

 `cov-analysis` generates **LLVM source-based code coverage** reports from a fuzzing corpus.
 It auto-detects the on-disk layout used by [AFL++](https://github.com/AFLplusplus/AFLplusplus) (queue/crashes/timeouts directories, single or parallel), libFuzzer (flat corpus dir plus `crash-*`/`leak-*`/`oom-*` artifacts), and honggfuzz (flat corpus plus `SIG*.fuzz` crash files).
 It replays each input through a coverage-instrumented binary, merges the raw profiles, and produces HTML, text, and JSON reports via `llvm-profdata` and `llvm-cov`.

 This is a rewrite of the original cov-analysis.
 Key changes in 1.0.0:
-- New key feature: generate a diff report on coverage to a previous run
+- New: diff reports comparing coverage between two runs
-- New key feature: identify the lines in the code that are unstable (EXPLAIN HERE)
+- New: stability analysis identifying source lines with non-deterministic hit counts
 - Replaced gcov/lcov/genhtml with LLVM source-based coverage (`-fprofile-instr-generate`, `llvm-profdata`, `llvm-cov`) - faster, more accurate under optimization
 - `cov-analysis build` sets compiler flags and builds the target; `cov-analysis driver` emits a ready-to-use `coverage_driver.c` for `LLVMFuzzerTestOneInput` harnesses
 - `cov-analysis diff` generates an HTML diff report comparing coverage between two JSON exports